Zoning Administrators and Other Planning Adjacent Professions

 Price:

-Woodland Preservation Webinar
+Woodland Preservation

 Originally recorded in January 2022.
 For decades, many local ordinances have required preservation of existing trees and planting of new trees to protect the environment and to preserve quality of life in our communities.
 Two recent court decisions have brought the implementation of those requirements into question.
 Join MAP Law Committee members, Richard Norton, Emily Palacios, and Mark Wyckoff as they present a tale of two townships and two court cases.
 Learn how to bolster your natural preservation ordinances from legal challenges.
 Purchase includes link to recording, as well as links to other resources.